Villain or scapegoat? Verdict awaits Gu Kailai

 Bo and Gu met in the early 1980s and were married in 1986, news reports have said.
 Bo, who was divorced at the time, has a son from his first marriage.

 Bo, Gu and Guagua, the couple's only child, were unusual in seeking the spotlight.
-Her much-photographed short, chic haircut contrasted with the frumpy look favored by most leaders' wives.
+Her much-photographed short, chic haircut contrasted with the frumpy look favoured by most leaders' wives.

 She went by the English name "Horus", referring to the falcon-headed Egyptian god of war, and depicted herself as a fearless attorney in her book, "Uphold Justice in America".